Special Event Street Closure Application

 - By acceptance of an ISCOTT permit, the permittee agrees to indemnify, hold harmless and assume the defense of the City and County of San Francisco from and against any and all claims, demands and actions for damages resulting from work under this permit, regardless of the negligence of City and County of San Francisco.

 There may be charges or fees from City departments, beyond the permit application fee, depending on activities being conducted or services required, including Muni, Fire, Public Works, Public Health, Police, SFMTA Enforcement, and the Entertainment Commission.
 Please check with the appropriate agencies as to their current fee schedule for services/permits.
 (Some events may require additional permitting or review by other agencies, such as Caltrans, the National Park Service, and the Presidio Trust; this is rare and mostly occurs with large road races that traverse the jurisdictions of multiple agencies.)
-Invoices for City charges are typically sent out a month after the event.
+Invoices for City charges are typically sent out one to two months after the event.

 By submitting a request for a street closure, the applicant agrees to abide by the conditions of San Francisco Transportation Code Article 6, Sec.
 6.7 during the entire event, as well as other conditions.